helpergit/Sample-JavaScript-Animations/README.md

 # Sample-JavaScript-Animations
-This is a Javascript animations repository
+This is going to be big.